ishwari198/Kafka-Stock-Market/README.md

 I have attached command.txt file for instruction follow that.

-# Kafka Producer and Consumer for Loading Data into S3 Buckets
+# Kafka Producer and Consumer for Loading Data into S3

-This repository contains two Python files: a Kafka producer and a Kafka consumer.
-These files are designed to load data into Amazon S3 buckets.
+This repository contains Python files for a Kafka producer and consumer, designed to load data into Amazon S3 buckets.

-## Kafka Producer

-The Kafka producer file (`kafka_producer.ipynb`) is responsible for generating and publishing data messages to a Kafka topic.
-These messages can be in various formats, such as JSON, CSV, or plain text.
-The producer sends these messages to a Kafka broker, which then distributes them across multiple partitions within the Kafka cluster.

-## Kafka Consumer
+## Usage

-The Kafka consumer file (`KafkaConsumer.ipynb`) is responsible for consuming data messages from a Kafka topic.
-It subscribes to a specific Kafka topic and retrieves messages published by the producer.
-Once retrieved, the consumer processes these messages as needed.
-In this case, the consumer is configured to load the data into Amazon S3 buckets.
+1. **Setup Kafka Environment**:
+   - Ensure a running Kafka environment with defined topics.

+2. **Configure AWS Credentials**:
+   - Set up AWS credentials for S3 access.

+3. **Run Kafka Producer**:
+   - Execute `kafka_producer.py` to generate and publish data to Kafka.

+4. **Run Kafka Consumer**:
+   - Execute `kafka_consumer.py` to consume Kafka data and load it into S3.

 ## Additional Instructions for AWS Glue and Athena
 To access Amazon S3 from your local machine, follow these steps: